AaronJimenezGarcia/CrossyRoad-Unity/README.md

 # CrossyRoad-Unity

-Crossy Road created with Unity Engine 2017
+Game based on the original Crossy Road games series created with Unity Engine 2017.

 Developers:

-Àlex Viñas Termes
+Àlex Viñas Termes: In charge of programming, models and physics.

-Aarón Jiménez García
+Aarón Jiménez García: In charge of programming, models, physics and animations.